 In a classroom, where space is available, if a young person triggers the second stage 'MOVE', the teacher will inform the young person and will direct them to MOVE to a different place in the classroom.
-A MOVE warning will be recorded in line with academy systems.
+A 'MOVE'warning will be recorded on Class Charts.